dataminer-site/dataminer-site.github.io/docs/sql/query_syntax/filter.md

 |:---|:---|:---|
 | 15 | 5.0 | 3.0 |

 The `FILTER` clause can also be used to pivot data from rows into columns.
 This is a static pivot, as columns must be defined prior to runtime in SQL.
-However, this kind of statement can be dynamically generated in a host programming language to leverage DuckDB's SQL engine for rapid, larger than memory pivoting.
+However, this kind of statement can be dynamically generated in a host programming language to leverage DataMiner's SQL engine for rapid, larger than memory pivoting.

 First generate an example dataset: